How does the average person make important career choices?

-Biological science continues to be increasingly more surprised at how complex the human body is.
-Take a look at this video to remind yourself just how wonderful you are.
+Biological science continues to surprise us at how complex the human body is.
+Take a look at this video to remind yourself just how complex you are.

-It is, therefore, a reasonable assumption that a similar complexity is present in our psychological makeup associated with the significant issue of choosing careers.
+It is, therefore, a reasonable assumption that a similar level of complexity is present in our psychological makeup.
+And it is a our psychological makeup that is associated with the issue of choosing careers.

 Science examines parts; personal stories examine the whole”

-A study of first-year college students found that 42% of the students believed that having a calling was totally true or mostly true of them when it came to choosing careers.
+A study of first-year college students found that 42% of the students believed that they have a call.

 28% indicated that they were, in fact, searching for a calling.